taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 store.dispatch(doShowNotification('Todo created.'));
 ~~~~~~~~

-However, now you can pass the dispatch method a function too.
+However, now you can pass the dispatch method a function, too.
 The function will always give you access to the dispatch method again.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~